mojaloop/ml-reference-connectors/airtel-zm-core-connector/README.md

 # Airtel Core Connector

 # Introdution
-This connection facilitates communication between Airtel and the Mojaloop Payment Manager.
-It processes incoming requests from Airtel and routes them to the payment manager.
-It was created using the [Core Connector Template](../core-connector-template/).
+This core connector facilitates communication between the Airtel Zambia mobile money api and the Mojaloop Connector.
+It processes incoming requests from Airtel's customer facing platform and routes them to mojaloop through the mojaloop connector.
+It was created based on the [Core Connector Template](../core-connector-template/).

 # Integration Accounts
-These are accounts that are used for dispursing and collecting money in Airtel.
+These are accounts that are used to facilitate incoming and outgoing payments in the airtel mobile money platform.
+- Disbursements Account: This account is a funded account that is used to support incoming payments.
+When a request to credit a customer account is received by the connector, checks are performed by the connector and eventually funds will be credited to the customer's account from this account.
-- Dispursing Account:  This COMESA account receives funds and disburses them to individual payer accounts.
-It serves as the primary entry point for funds, which are then distributed to respective accounts through the receive transfer request.
+- Collections Account: This is an account that is used to support outgoing payments.
+When a request to send funds out of airtel is received, this account serves as the holding place for funds that are owed to the scheme.

-- Collections Account: This account collects money when a payer initiates a send money request.
-Funds are transferred from the individual payer's account to the COMESA Collections Account..
+At the end of the day, these are the accounts used to support the settlement process and to make sure everyday DFSP is paid what they are owed.

 # Deployment Configuration .env
 These are Airtel Configurations needed for connection.
 There are found in the [env.example](.env.example)